Ketevana/Data-Science-Capstone-Project/README.md

 * Project Presentation - [link to presentation](https://docs.google.com/presentation/d/e/2PACX-1vQdfZQnS3l5SRDOtAVq1X5dTu2prK8tpXyrfGv_K-6ku75HGha7y-_RFJH0kjANc6_6hUQetg4o4pPQ/pub?start=true&loop=false&delayms=3000)

 Overall this has been an interesting and worthwhile project.
 A full range of regression and classification modelling techniques were employed and the models scored highly on the selected feature of the dataset.
 The next steps for this project would be:
-- Add more detailed features of the date the handbag was made
+- Add more detailed features of the date the handbag was made.
 - Collect data on retail price of the handbag of a certain year, retrain and evaluate the model.
 - Use other techniques such as clustering and network analysis to identify handbag characteristics and features.

-If you found this project interesting and would like to discuss further then please feel free to contact me via Github or [LinkedIn](https://www.linkedin.com/in/dr-ketevana-barabadze/)
+If you found this project interesting and would like to discuss further then please feel free to contact me via Github or [LinkedIn](https://www.linkedin.com/in/dr-ketevana-barabadze/).